MaksNochvai/newspaper-agency/README.md

 ## To set up the project locally, follow these steps:

-1. Clone the project repository to your computer.
-2. Navigate to the project directory.
-3. Create a virtual environment for the project: python3 -m venv env
+1. Create a virtual environment for the project: python3 -m venv env
-4. Activate the virtual environment:
+2. Activate the virtual environment:
    - For Windows: .\env\Scripts\activate
    - For macOS/Linux: source env/bin/activate
-5. Install the project dependencies: pip install -r requirements.txt
+3. Install the project dependencies: pip install -r requirements.txt
-6. Create a .env file in the project root directory and add your secret key and other environment variables.
+4. Create a .env file in the project root directory and add your secret key and other environment variables.
 Refer to the .env.sample file for the required variables.
-7. Update the database settings in the settings.py file to match your local database configuration.
+5. Update the database settings in the settings.py file to match your local database configuration.
-8. Apply the database migrations: python manage.py migrate
+6. Apply the database migrations: python manage.py migrate
-9. Load the test data fixture: python manage.py loaddata test_data.json
+7. Load the test data fixture: python manage.py loaddata test_data.json
-10. Create a superuser account for accessing the admin interface: python manage.py createsuperuser
+8. Create a superuser account for accessing the admin interface: python manage.py createsuperuser
-11. Start the development server: python manage.py runserver
+9. Start the development server: python manage.py runserver
-12. Access the application in your browser at http://localhost:8000/
+10. Access the application in your browser at http://localhost:8000/